 The manual includes the following categories of concrete crack repair:

-- Pressure-Injected Epoxy,

-- Gravity-Fed Sealant,

-- Routingpressure-injected epoxy,
+- pressure-injected epoxy,

 - gravity-fed sealant,

-- routing and Sealingsealing, and
+- routing and sealing, and

-- Surface Sealingsurface sealing.
+- surface sealing.

 This Item will be measured by the foot of exterior crack length, injected gallon, square footage for flood coats, or lump sum.